JuliaGeodynamics/DRex.jl/README.md

 - Bilton, L., Duvernay, T., Davies, D.R., Eakin, C.M., 2025.
 PyDRex: predicting crystallographic preferred orientation in peridotites under steady-state and time-dependent strain. *Geophysical Journal International* 241, 35–57. <https://doi.org/10.1093/gji/ggaf026>

+And please also cite the oroginal DREX paper:
+- Kaminski, É. & Ribe, N.M.
+(2001).
+A kinematic model for recrystallization and texture development in olivine polycrystals. *Earth and Planetary Science Letters*, 189(3-4), 253–267.

 As there are no new scientific features compared to the Python version, we do not plan a separate publication.
 You can cite the Julia package itself from Zenodo:

 - Kaus, B.J.P., 2025.
 DRex.jl: A Julia package for simulating crystallographic preferred orientation (CPO) evolution (v0.1.0).
 Zenodo. <https://doi.org/10.5281/zenodo.19110048>